redbadger/crux/docs/src/guide/hello_world.md

 Hopefully those all pass.
 We are now sure that when we build an actual UI for this, it will _work_, and we'll be able to focus on making it looking delightful.

-In more complicated cases, it might be helful to inspect the `model` directly.
+In more complicated cases, it might be helpful to inspect the `model` directly.
 It's up to you to make the call of which one is more appropriate, in some sense it's the difference between black-box and white-box testing, so you should probably be doing both to get the confidence you need that your app is working.

 ## Remote API